On Monte-Carlo methods in convex stochastic optimization: Introduction and appetizer

 Although this is a trivial consequence of the first order condition for optimality if $\mathcal{X}=\mathbb{R}^d$, it is far less obvious if $\mathcal{X}$ is a proper subset of $\mathbb{R}^d$ and $x^\ast$ lies on the boundary of $\mathcal{X}$.

 \begin{remark} While our procedure showcases the possibility of drastically improving the statistical properties of the SAA, this improvement does not come for free.
-A major advantage of SAA is its computational simplicity, and unfortunately, our procedure is the outcome of a (rather complex) tournament that takes place between the actions in $\mathcal{X}$.
-As a result, its computational cost is quite high (see Section \ref{sec:the.procedure}).
-Tournament based procedures are used in other natural statistical problems and there are ongoing attempts to obtain alternative procedures that maintain the tournament's optimal statistical performance in a computationally feasible way---see, for example \cite{cherapanamjeri2020optimal,hopkins2020mean}.
-Finding procedures that do the same for stochastic optimization is a worthwhile challenge. \end{remark}
+A major advantage of SAA is its computational simplicity, and unfortunately, our procedure is the outcome of a (rather complex) tournament that takes place between the actions in $\mathcal{X}$ (see Section \ref{sec:the.procedure}).
+In particular, its computational cost is quite high---in fact, it is likely to be computationally intractable (i.e.\ NP-hard).
+Tournament based procedures are used in other natural statistical problems and there are ongoing attempts of identifying alternative procedures that maintain the tournament's optimal statistical performance in a computationally feasible way.
+For example, in the context of multivariate mean-estimation w.r.t.\ the Euclidean norm, Hopkins \cite{hopkins2020mean} defines a semi-definite relaxation of the tournament procedure that can be computed in $O(Nd+ d\log(\frac{1}{r})^c)$-time (where $r$ is the wanted accuracy and $c$ is a dimension dependent constant).
+Cherapanamjeri, Flammarion, and Bartlett \cite{cherapanamjeri2019fast} improved Hopkins' result and introduced a relaxation running in $O(Nd+ d\log(\frac{1}{r})^2 + \log(\frac{1}{r})^4 )$-time.

+We believe that these results are not the end of the story and that similar ideas can be applied in the preset setting as well.
+We do think that a detailed investigation of the tradeoff between statistical optimality and computational feasibility is a challenge and of central importance.
+However, we will not pursue this aspect further in what follows. \end{remark}

 {\bf Plan of the article.} We begin Section \ref{sec:main} with a detailed explanation of the devastating effect heavy-tailed random variables can have on SAA; we then formulate our main result (Theorem \ref{thm:main.convex.intro}), discuss its application to the portfolio optimization problem, and survey related literature.
 Section \ref{sec:applications} contains a description of several other applications of our main result.
 In Section \ref{sec:mom.singular.value} we lay the groundwork for the proof of Theorem \ref{thm:main.convex.intro} by establishing a high probability lower bound on the smallest singular value of a general random matrix ensemble (see Theorem \ref{thm:singular.value} and Corollary \ref{cor:smallest.singular.value})---a result that is of independent interest.
 This lower bound will be used in Section \ref{sec:proof.main}, where we prove our main result.
 Proofs related to the portfolio optimization problem are presented in Section \ref{sec:PO.proof}.
 Finally, Section \ref{sec:concluding.remark} contains two concluding remarks.